 9. Blow Bubbles

-This is such a calming brain break for kids and adults!
+This is such a calming activity for kids and adults!
 Simply relax into the moment and blow the biggest bubbles you possibly can.

 Indoors Brain Breaks for Kids

 This refreshing activity not only rewards your child’s mind but also their tummy.
 Plus, it is a great way to keep hydrated.